DLR-RM/RAFCON/doc/tutorials.rst

     rosrun turtlesim turtlesim_node

 After that start the state machine.
 The state machine will then start some basic services of the turtlesim in a sequence.
-As this sequence will change in the future they are not listed yet.

 .. _tutorial_libraries: